Ruppach-Goldhausen: Economy and infrastructure

 The nearest Autobahn interchange is Montabaur on the A 3 (Cologne-Frankfurt), some 3 km away.
 The nearest InterCityExpress stops are Montabaur station on the Cologne-Frankfurt high-speed rail line and Koblenz on the Rechte Rheinstrecke.
-Goldhausen has a station on the Lower Westerwald Railway Unterwesterwaldbahn from Limburg to Siershahn.
+Goldhausen has a station on the Lower Westerwald Railway Unterwesterwaldbahn from Limburg to Siershahn, operated by DreiLänderBahn, a section of Hessische Landesbahn (HLB).